gmboowa/rMAP-2.0/README.md

 ## Execution (Cromwell)

 rMAP-2.0 is executed with Cromwell using the default configuration for local runs.
-This repository does **not** ship backend configuration files (e.g., `cromwell.*.conf`) and does **not** require custom backend configuration for standard local execution.
+This repository does **not** ship backend configuration files (e.g., `cromwell.*.conf`) & does **not** require custom backend configuration for standard local execution.

 Run the workflow using Cromwell defaults: